Shippable/docs/sources/ci/trigger-job.md

 -  You trigger a manual build through the Shippable UI.

--  You have set up your builds to be triggered on a schedule.
+-  You have set up your builds to be triggered on a schedule using a [time](/platform/workflow/resource/time/) resource.
+Scheduled builds trigger the default branch configured in the SCM.

 In the first two scenarios, builds are triggered automatically and the workflow configured in your `shippable.yml` is executed.
 For more information on pull requests builds, [read the docs on that topic](pull-request-builds/).